With the combination of a small number of people + software + servers and robots

 In a typical interview, I think there are a lot of requirements, such as being highly competent, wanting skills, wanting immediate results, having a good eye for detail, and making sure you do what you're told.

 But what we value is hiring people who are willing to work hard with us in a pinch at the end of the day, and also people who I would like to work with until the very end.

 - What is the best way to find out when you are being interviewed?

 To be more detailed, there is a kind of compatibility between the applicant and myself, isn't there?

 Because absolutely no one is employed.

-When we work with them, we check various ways to see if this person has an atmosphere that we can work with them all the way through to the end.
+When we work with them, we check various ways to see if this person has an atmosphere that we can work with them to the end.

 So, unfortunately, there are no standardized questions.